This Is Me... Now: Singles

 The album's first single, "Can't Get Enough" was released on January 10, 2024.
 It was written by Lopez, Gitelman, Atia Boggs, Andrew Neely, Angel Lopez, Alton Ellis, Dennis Coffey, Chahayed, Hollis and Christopher Dotson.
 It samples the 1967 song "I'm Still in Love With You" by Ellis.
 Lopez had been teasing the song since its announcement in 2023.
 Lopez first teased the song when she performed it during her wedding to Affleck in August 2022.
-On January 2, Lopez uploaded a video to her social media where Lopez and Enola Bedard dancing to a mash-up of "Can't Get Enough" and "Jiggie Woogie" by Baby Lawd and D-Legend.
+On January 2, Lopez uploaded a video to her social media where Lopez and dancer Énola Bédard danced to a mash-up of "Can't Get Enough" and "Jiggie Woogie" by Baby Lawd and D-Legend.
 A remix featuring rapper Latto was released on January 26.

 The remix of "Rebound", featuring Puerto Rican rapper Anuel AA was released as a single on February 13, 2024.
 Both the solo and remix version feature on the album, while the latter only features on the deluxe edition.
 The solo music video for "Rebound" premiered on February 21, 2024, after featuring in This Is Me...
 Now: A Love Story.

 Commercial performance

 In the United States, the album debuted at number 38 on the Billboard 200.
 It marked Lopez's first studio album to miss the top 20 of the chart.
 Pure album sales amounted to 14,000 copies (6,000 on CD, 5,000 on vinyl and digital download sales of 3,000).
-The album debuted at number one on the Tastemaker Albums chart and number seven on the Vinyl Albums and Independent Albums charts.
+The album debuted at number one on the Tastemaker Albums chart and number seven on the Independent Albums charts.

 The album debuted at number 55 on the UK Albums Chart and number one on the UK R&B Albums Chart.